-- ► Each Committee Member is accountable to identify confidential information or situations when/if the dissemination of the information needs to be managed in a specific manner. - ► Each External Committee Member must agree to and sign a committee confidentiality statement.
+- ► Each Committee Member is accountable to identify confidential information or situations when/if the dissemination of the information needs to be managed in a specific manner. - Each External Committee Member must agree to and sign a committee confidentiality statement.

-Committee Name: Health Equity Governance Committee (HEGC)
+Committee Name: Health Equity and Diversity Council (HEDC) Charter Statement:

-The Health Equity Governance Committee is a leadership committee that is responsible for the execution of strategy to improve quality and reduce costs associated with health disparities.
+The Health Equity and Diversity Council is a leadership committee that is responsible for the execution of strategy to improve quality and reduce costs associated with health disparities.
+Purpose:

-The purpose of the Health Equity Governance Committee (HEGC) is to provide oversight and direction of all Magnolia activities associated with health disparities, to assess the appropriateness of care and service delivered, and to continuously enhance and improve the quality of services provided to members, in an effort to enhance health equity.
-The HEGC will review and direct clinical, physical, behavioral health, and service operational activities to identify health disparities, identify root cause(s), and address by tailoring services to remove barriers.
+The purpose of the Health Equity and Diversity Council (HEDC) is to provide oversight and direction of all Magnolia activities associated with health disparities, to assess the appropriateness of care and service delivered, and to continuously enhance and improve the quality of services provided to members in an effort to enhance health equity.
+The HEDC will review and direct clinical, physical, behavioral health, and service operational activities to identify health disparities, identify root cause(s), and address them by tailoring services to remove barriers.
 This will be accomplished through a comprehensive, plan-wide system of ongoing, objective, and systematic monitoring, identification, evaluation, and resolution of process problems; identification of opportunities to improve member outcomes; and the education of members, providers, and staff regarding health disparities and social determinants of health.
-This is a multi-disciplinary committee of Magnolia leadership staff.
-HEGC activities include, but are not limited to, review of clinical, physical, behavioral health, and non-clinical issues/activities affecting the health equity of members, coordination of actions, and making decisions regarding health equity functions.
+This is a multi-disciplinary committee of Magnolia Health leadership staff.
+HEDC activities include, but are not limited to, review of clinical, physical, behavioral health, and nonclinical issues/activities affecting the health equity of members; coordination of actions; and making decisions regarding health equity functions.

-- 1. Establish appropriate goals, policies, and leadership. - 2.
-Facilitate perspectives from interested stakeholders outside the health plan. - 3.
-Provide accountability and alignment to the health plan. - 4.
+- 1. Establish appropriate goals, policies, and leadership - 2.
+Facilitate perspectives from interested stakeholders outside the health plan - 3.
+Provide accountability and alignment to the health plan - 4.
 Review/establish benchmarks or performance goals for health equity initiatives and/or service indicators. - 5.
-Facilitate the identification of system-wide trends and implement corrective action in order to reduce health disparities. - 6.
-Review due diligence information for any potential delegated entity and provide oversight to those entities already delegated. - 7.
-Oversee the implementation of disease management programs, health education activities, cultural competency programs, and patient safety initiatives. - 8.
-Prioritize health equity efforts and assure the appropriation of resources required to carry out activities. - 9.
-Communicate progress of goals to the Quality Improvement Committee.
+Facilitate the identification of system-wide trends and implement corrective action in order to reduce health disparities - 6.
+Review due diligence information for any potential delegated entity and provide oversight to those entities already delegated - 7.
+Oversee the implementation of disease management programs, health education activities, cultural competency programs, and patient safety initiatives - 8.
+Prioritize health equity efforts and assure the appropriation of resources required to carry out activities - 9.
+Communicate progress of goals to the Quality Improvement Committee (QIC)